Glacor/KeepTxt/README.md

 A little background, I decided to remove my notes from the cloud.
 I moved to a GUI app on Linux but wanted a notes app with command line performance and simplicity.
 I looked to [Todo.txt](http://todotxt.com/) from Gina Trapani as inspiration and wrote my own.

+_Confession: I set my nbkLoc in keeptxt.conf to "$HOME/Ubuntu One" so my notes are back on the cloud.
+It's just so handy._

 KeepTxt runs from the command line and calling it with one argument, a note name, edits the exisiting note or creates a new one.
 Run keeptxt -h to see the other options.

 To install KeepTxt: